notexplosive/notexplosive.github.io/pages/ludography.markdown

 [{{ linkText }}](https://notexplosive.itch.io/gale2)
 > Released in January 2020

-[Nina Freeman][nina] liked the first [Gale](#gale-first-draft) quite a lot, she encouraged me to take it further and make it a more fleshed out game.
-I had gotten this kind of feedback before on my games, but coming from Nina Freeman, a _real_ game designer, it meant a lot to me.
+[Nina Freeman][nina] liked the first [Gale](#gale-first-draft) and encouraged me to take it further and make it a more fleshed out game.
+I had gotten this kind of feedback before on my games, but coming from Nina Freeman, a "real" game designer, it meant a lot to me.
 When I showed her _Second Draft_ she had suggested that I should submit it to IGF and Indiecade.
 I did, but was rejected from both.
 The day I got the second rejection letter, I posted the game in its current state to itch.

 In a way I'm glad it was rejected.
 The hardest thing with non-game jam games is actually saying "OK, this is done, time to release it."
 Second Draft was playable and "finished" for weeks, if not months.
 But I didn't want to release it because there's always more I could do.